fvlampe/goeveg/README.md

 # goeveg
 Functions for Community Data and Ordinations

-A variety of functions useful in (vegetation) community analyses and ordinations, mainly to facilitate plotting and interpretation.
+A collection of small functions useful in (vegetation) community analyses and ordinations, mainly to facilitate plotting and interpretation.
+The ordination functions work as add-on for functions from vegan-package.

-Includes automatic selection of species for ordination diagrams, species reponse curves and rank-abundance curves.
+Includes automatic selection of species for ordination diagrams (ordiselect()-function), species reponse curves (specresponse()-function), rank-abundance curves (racurve()-function) and stress plots/scree plots for NMDS (dimcheckMDS()-function).